MARKET SNAPSHOT: Dow Looks Set To Break 4-day Win Streak As Fed Minutes Sink In

 Continue Reading Below

-U.S. stock futures were heading lower on Thursday, as investors digested the latest Federal Reserve minutes and President Donald Trump's decision to disband a pair of his advisory business panels.
+U.S. stock futures were heading lower on Thursday, as investors digested the latest Federal Reserve minutes and President Donald Trump's disbanding of a pair of his business advisory panels.

-Later in the morning, attention turns to earnings from retail heavyweights Alibaba and Wal-Mart, as well as jobless claims data.
+Investors also focused on earnings from retail heavyweight Wal-Mart, as well as jobless claims and Philly Fed data.

 The small losses come after stocks closed moderately higher on Wednesday (http://www.marketwatch.com/story/dow-heads-for-4-day-win-streak-ahead-of-fed-minutes-2017-08-16), with the Dow ending in positive territory for a fourth straight session, up 0.1%.
 The S&P 500 and Nasdaq Composite Index closed higher by 0.1% and 0.2%, respectively.

-Stocks have lost a little momentum after a dovish set of Fed minutes lowered expectations of another rate hike this year and after Trump said he is dissolving two business councils (http://www.marketwatch.com/story/trump-business-councils-disband-amid-wave-of-ceo-exits-2017-08-16).
+Stocks have lost a little momentum after dovish Fed minutes lowered expectations of another rate hike this year and after Trump said he is dissolving two business councils (http://www.marketwatch.com/story/trump-business-councils-disband-amid-wave-of-ceo-exits-2017-08-16).

 Continue Reading Below